olg6328/olg-voice-track/README.md

 # olg-voice-track

 ## what's this
 This is where I track my voice changes on T monthly via lossless .wav audio files!
-Recordings are taken in an acoustically conducive environment (i.e., the bathroom) using the Dolby One app, which admittedly has a somewhat aggressive de-essing algorithm.
+Recordings are taken in an acoustically conducive environment (i.e., the bathroom) using the Dolby On recorder app.
+Its default "Dolby On" setting which intends to boost voices has a somewhat aggressive de-essing algorithm.
+I still use the app so that previous and current recordings can be more comparable regardless of which phone I use to record myself.

 ## recordings (latest month first)